-Council is still responsible for setting the parking rates and the parking tariff has not changed (currently $1 per hour).
-The new machines do however have a minimum payment of $0.50 (smaller change can be used to make up the 50c).
+Council is responsible for setting the parking rates and the parking tariff is currently $1 per hour.
+The machines do however have a minimum payment of $0.50 (smaller change can be used to make up the 50c).
 Like other services, using a debit/credit card will also attract a fee of $0.50.
 However, eftpos cards cannot be used.

 What does the $0.50 fee for using my debit/credit card cover?